keystonejs/keystone/.changeset/ten-items-guess.md

 Refactored the admin-ui custom pages feature.

-You can now add customise the admin-ui by creating a folder named `admin-ui` in your project directory or by specifying a path for hooks in the AdminUI constructor:
+You can now customise the admin-ui by creating a folder named `admin-ui` in your project directory or by specifying a path for hooks in the AdminUIApp constructor:

 ```
 new AdminUIApp({